 DO NOT bump exhaust vent pipe against crate or other objects.
 This will damage the heater and cause it to be inoperable or create nuisance problems.

-Move Water Heater To Permanent Position
+Moving the Water Heater to a Permanent Position

 - 1. Move the water heater to permanent position by sliding or walking. - 2.
-Place drain pan underneath water heater.
+Place drain pan underneath the water heater.

-Install Temperature And Pressure Relief Valve (if not already installed)
+Installing Temperature and Pressure Relief Valve (if not already installed)